linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 $=$  Value of the option-free bond - value of the putable bond.

-In our example, because the value of the putable bond is  $102.523 and the value of the corresponding option-free bond is$ 102.075, the value of the put option is -$0.448.
+In our example, because the value of the putable bond is  \$102.523 and the value of the corresponding option-free bond is\$ 102.075, the value of the put option is -\$0.448.
 The negative sign indicates that the issuer has sold the option or, equivalently, the investor has purchased the option.

 The framework can also be used to value a bond with multiple or interrelated embedded options.
 The bond values at each node are altered based on whether one of the options is exercised.